-As Covid-19 has swept across the nation, we still do not have a grasp on how bad the pandemic will get.
+As COVID-19 has swept across the nation, we still do not have a grasp on how bad the pandemic will get.
 One thing is certain – there are certain groups more vulnerable to becoming seriously ill in the event they contract this virus.
 According to the US Centers for Disease Control and Prevention (CDC), those who are 60 years of age and older should take extra caution.
-The CDC also points out that those with heart disease, lung disease, diabetes, and a weakened immune system are also more vulnerable to severe consequences from Covid-19.
+The CDC also points out that those with heart disease, lung disease, diabetes, and a weakened immune system are also more vulnerable to severe consequences from COVID-19.

-If you or somebody you love is in a nursing home and you have questions about Covid-19, please refer to official statements released by federal and state authorities.
-If you think that this outbreak has led to a deterioration of care for your loved one in a nursing home, you may need to seek legal assistance.
+If you or somebody you love is in a nursing home and you have questions about COVID-19, please refer to official statements released by federal and state authorities.
+If you think that this outbreak has led to a deterioration of care for your loved one in a nursing home, or contributed to COVID-19 deaths, you may need to seek legal assistance.